sanwebinfo/cricket-api/README.md

 This is an unofficial API and not Linked or Partnered with Any Brands/Company.

-> Recently we shutdown our Free API Server due to bulk API Calls Personally we Suggest you to Self Host this API on your server - instant Deploy on Vercel and Heroku - <https://github.com/sanwebinfo/cri-deploy#free-deploy->
+> Recently we shutdown our Free API Server due to bulk API Calls Personally we Suggest you to Self Host this API on your server - instant Deploy on Vercel or create Docker Container - <https://github.com/sanwebinfo/cri-deploy#free-deploy->

 ## How it Works? 🤔